-From time to time the Company may enter into transactions to acquire assets or the shares of other companies.
+From time to time the Company may enter into transactions to acquire assets or the shares of other companies or to fund development of the Elk Creek Project.
 These transactions may be financed partially or wholly with debt, which may increase the Company's debt levels above industry standards.
 The Company's articles do not limit the amount of indebtedness that the Company may incur.
 The level of the Company's indebtedness from time to time could impair the Company's ability to obtain additional financing in the future on a timely basis to take advantage of business opportunities that may arise.
 The Company's ability to service its debt obligations will depend on the Company's future operations, which are subject to prevailing industry conditions and other factors, many of which are beyond the control of the Company.